ruiner9640/Qwerty-Persian/README.md

 # Qwerty-Persian
 AutoHotkey Script to turn your Persian (Farsi) keyboard into a more phonetic keyboard with true qwerty layout

-Note that this uses "standard Persian (Farsi)" keyboard layout by default as that is the usual secondary keyboard for Iranians, If you want to use this for the default Persian (Farsi) keyboard change the "global g_persianLayoutId :=" from 0xF03A0429 to 0x04290429
+#Note that this uses "standard Persian (Farsi)" keyboard layout by default as that is the usual secondary keyboard for Iranians,
+If you want to use this for the default Persian (Farsi) keyboard change the "global g_persianLayoutId :=" from 0xF03A0429 to 0x04290429

+#If you want to run this at windows start press Win + R type shell:startup and paste the script or the .exe file's shortcut there

 Worked on this for a couple of hours, I thought it turned out pretty well